SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Restrictions: Some countries are restricted to fewer surveys.

-- Takes Time: It can take time to accumulate points at 30-40 minutes a day.
+- Takes Time: It can take time to accumulate points when it takes 30-40 minutes to complete an online survey.

-- Limited Accessibility: Many surveys are not available on a mobile app or device.
+- Limited Surveys Available: Many surveys are not available on a mobile app or device.

 - Location Limitations: For example, in the UK there is no referral system.